-With SharkBite slip repair fittings you can remove and repair up to two inches of damaged pipe using a single fitting and you don't need any additional pipe.
+With SharkBite slip repair fittings, you can remove and repair up to two inches of damaged pipe using a single fitting and you don't need any additional pipe.
 Just slide the fitting on to the pipe and slip the fitting back to make the connection.

 - Cut and remove up to two inches of the damaged pipe.
-Ensure the pipe is cut as cleanly and squarely as possible.
-Be sure the pipe is free of scratches and debris.
+Ensure the pipe is cut as cleanly and squarely as possible and be sure the pipe is free of scratches and debris.
 If you are handling copper pipe, remove any sharp edges or burrs.

 - Using a SharkBite disconnect clip or tong, press the release collar on the slip end and slide the fitting back over the adjoining piece of pipe until you reach the insertion depth mark you just made.
 Be sure not to slide past the depth mark.